ProjectBots/StreamRaidersBot/README.md

 you can skip the wait by pressing the next button.
 the Map buttons will show the current map.
+you can seewhich chest a raid will bring on the right of the map buttons.
 the option button in the top left will open a new menu where you can delete all profiles.
 the trashcan will delete the dedicated profile.
-the option buttons in the profile section will open a menu where you can whitelist units (and choose a specialization if you want).
+the option buttons in the profile section will open a menu where you can whitelist units and chests (and choose a specialization if you want).

 average income for letting the bot do what it does (11 hours) (without quest and event rewards):